Greenwashing: How to avoid it for sustainable brands

 Beauté engagée is sometimes translated as “conscious beauty” but it’s more than that.
 Conscious always feels a bit passive to me in English, whereas “engagé” conveys a sense of activism and implies that the brand is taking practical steps to ensure its products are more sustainable (“responsible beauty” is a better translation in my opinion).

-These are just a couple of examples from French to English, but whatever language you’re translating from, make sure you’re using the right terms that mean what you want them to mean!
+These are just a couple of examples from French to English, but whatever language you’re translating into, make sure you’re using the right terms to avoid any risk of greenwashing in your local markets.

 Make it clear and transparent